lukefleed/website/src/data/blog/memory-pt2.md

 }
 ```

 The `commit` method takes `self` by value, consuming the transaction.
-After calling `commit`, the binding is gone, and no second commit or rollback can occur.
+After calling `commit`, the binding is gone.
 But if we never call `commit`, the transaction goes out of scope, `drop` runs, and we rollback.
 No compiler error.
 The type system tracked ownership but not obligation.

-#### Defer: Explicit Scope-Bound Cleanup
+### Defer: Explicit Scope-Bound Cleanup

-Some languages take a different approach entirely.
+Some languages take a different approach.
 Rather than binding cleanup to object destruction, they provide explicit defer statements that execute at scope exit.

 Zig's `defer` runs an expression unconditionally when control leaves the enclosing block: